terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 when the TKGm cluster is created, such as vApps, networks, virtual services, etc. Please follow the procedure described in this section to destroy a cluster entirely.

-To delete an existing TKGm cluster, one needs to mark it for deletion in the `vcd_rde` resource.
+To delete an existing TKGm cluster, one needs to mark it for deletion in the `vcloud_rde` resource.
 In the [example configuration][cluster], there are two keys `delete` and `force_delete` that correspond to the CAPVCD [RDE Type][rde_type] schema fields `markForDelete` and `forceDelete` respectively.